Executive Summary

 From Concept to Action

-In working with technical information for over 45 years across a variety of industries, we’ve developed a proven process to successfully implement these types of changes.
-We often see organizations turn to new technology (tools) as the silver bullet without doing their homework first.
-Our approach is different – based on understanding and quantifying business requirements, developing and implementing the architecture that addresses business needs, and verifying that requirements were met.
-It takes strong leadership and engaged management to drive the mandate through the enterprise, so we work with executives, directors and managers to align a common vision and specific objectives.
-Being tool provider-agnostic (there are many choices) allows us to implement the technology, processes and skills that address business requirements and constraints and keeps our priorities aligned with your priorities.
+We have worked with technical information for over 45 years across various industries.
+During this time, we developed a proven process to successfully implement these types of changes.
+Often, organizations turn to new technology (tools) as a “silver bullet” without doing their homework first.
+Our approach is different.
+It is based on understanding and quantifying business requirements.
+We then develop and implement an architecture that addresses business needs.
+Finally, we verify that requirements were met.
+Strong leadership and engaged management are essential to drive the mandate through the enterprise.
+Therefore, we work with executives, directors, and managers to align a common vision and specific objectives.
+Being tool provider-agnostic (there are many choices) allows us to implement technology, processes, and skills that address business requirements and constraints.
+This keeps our priorities aligned with yours.

 What About the WOW Stuff?

-We see a lot of buzz around futuristic technologies like the Internet of Things (IoT), Augmented/Virtual Reality and ChatBots.
-While these newer technologies are impressive and likely a part of the future of technical information, they are still – for the most part – on the ‘bleeding edge’ in 2018.
+We see a lot of buzz around futuristic technologies.
+These include the Internet of Things (IoT), Augmented/Virtual Reality, and ChatBots.
+While these newer technologies are impressive, and likely part of the future of technical information, they are still – for the most part – on the ‘bleeding edge’ in 2018.

-Our approach is to develop your information architecture so that the framework for these technologies is in-place if and when the value proposition is aligned with (future) business needs.
-Structured content is the foundation of all of these futuristic technologies.
-By ‘designing in’ but not ‘building out’ you are better prepared for next generation solutions without risking near-term profits.
+Our approach is to develop your information architecture.
+This ensures that the framework for these technologies is in place.
+It will be ready if and when the value proposition aligns with (future) business needs.
+Structured content forms the foundation of all these futuristic technologies.
+By ‘designing in’ but not ‘building out,’ you are better prepared for next-generation solutions.
+This also avoids risking near-term profits.

-Structured content is the foundation of all of these futuristic technologies.
+Structured content is the foundation of all these futuristic technologies.

 Next Steps

-JANA has been committed to technical information for over 45 years – it’s our only business.
-We have implemented dozens of technical information environments and trained hundreds of technical writers on their operation.
-We understand the critical links between Engineering, Tech Pubs, Training, Marketing and Service.
+JANA has committed to technical information for over 45 years.
+It is our only business.
+Our team has implemented dozens of technical information environments.
+We have also trained hundreds of technical writers on their operation.
+Furthermore, we understand the critical links between Engineering, Tech Pubs, Training, Marketing, and Service.

-JANA will take the time to understand your situation and objectives and work with you and your team to build and implement a plan that improves customer satisfaction and time to market (increasing bottom-line revenue) while improving operational efficiency (decreasing bottom-line expenses).
+JANA will take the time to understand your situation and objectives.
+We will then work with you and your team.
+Together, we will build and implement a plan.
+This plan will improve customer satisfaction and time to market (increasing bottom-line revenue).
+It will also improve operational efficiency (decreasing bottom-line expenses).

 If you value a partner that not only talks the talk but walks the walk, JANA is the right answer.